Shrimp Improvement Program (SIP) – East Java, Indonesia

 The AIP will initially focus on shrimp production in Banyuwangi, East Java, but will promote lessons learned in other areas.
 The AIP aims to:

-- Improve governance and farm management in order to reduce risk, improve productivity, and protect natural resources;
+- Improve governance and farm management to reduce risk, improve productivity, and protect natural resources;

 - Increase compliance with domestic and international standards and regulations to increase market confidence and opportunities; and,